spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

 # EC

 The `ec` subcommand installs a self-hosted Palette Enterprise Cluster (EC) in your target environment.
 The installation is conducted through an interactive wizard that guides you through the various install configurations available.
-A local kind cluster is created to faciliate the creation the of the Enterprise cluster in the target environment.
-You do not need to install kind or any other dependencies, the CLI includes all the required dependencies to stand up the kind cluster.
-You can use the `ec` command to install self-hosted Palette instance or a self-hosted [VerteX](/vertex/install-palette-vertex) instance.
+A local kind cluster is created to facilitate creating the Enterprise cluster in the target environment.
+You do not need to install kind or any other dependencies.
+The CLI includes all the required dependencies to stand up the kind cluster.
+You can use the `ec` command to install a self-hosted Palette instance or a self-hosted [VerteX](/vertex/install-palette-vertex) instance.

-The `ec` subcommand exposes the following subcommands.
+The `ec` subcommand exposes the following subcommand.

   <br />